Designing for Uncertainty:

 The practical insight was straightforward.
 Travelers don’t need certainty—they need their expectations set and updated in n ways that let them act with confidence.

-With the behavioral model established, research shifted from explaining uncertainty to testing whether wait-time information could actually reduce it.
-The central question was whether those estimates could earn trust across different planning styles and moments in the journey.
+With the behavioral foundation established, research shifted from understanding uncertainty to testing whether wait-time information could credibly reduce it.
+The central question was whether wait-time estimates could earn trust across different planning styles and points in the journey.

 Live evaluation focused on travelers flying on selected pilot flights where the Security Wait Time feature was available in the mobile app.
 Post-security SMS surveys and intercept interviews were paired with geofencing-based arrival timing to assess both reported behavior and observed arrival patterns.